Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 [=Ingest source=].
 For more information on the synchronization model we refer to section 6 of [[!MPEGCMAF]].
-For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sample time on the timescale used for the track.
+For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. samples with identical timestamp contain identical content.

-In diagram 7 another advantage of this synchronization model
+In Figure 7 another advantage of this synchronization model
 is illustrated, i.e. the concept of late binding.
 In the case
-of late binding, streams are combined on playout/streaming in a presentation.
+of late binding, streams are combined on playout/streaming in a presentation (see [[!MPEGCMAF]] 7.3.6).
 By using
 the fragment boundaries and a common timeline it can
-be received by the media processing entity and embedded
+be received by the Receiving entity and embedded
 in the presentation.
 Late binding is useful for many
 practical use cases when broadcasting television
 content with different types of media and